 Traveling locally or abroad, people ask the same question every day, how much do I tip the cab driver?
-The first piece to this answer is simple: confirm with the driver the cost of the fare based on their calculation or your own using TaxiFareFinder.
-This is encouraged especially when you are in a new city.
+The first piece to this answer is simple: figure out the total cost before tip by using TaxiFareFinder.
+After you know your fare you can figure out the tip amount based on the proper tip percentage.

 In the United States, tipping a cab driver is common just about everywhere.
 The standard rate in big cities like Boston, New York to Los Angeles is between 10-15%.
 For example, a trip from the O’Hare International Airport to the University of Chicago with an initial fare at $3.25, would total around $33.84 before tip.
 Following the standard rate, the final (estimated) total comes to about $39 after including the 15% tip.